-Step 1: To make a Level 2 Appeal, you (or your representative or your doctor or other prescriber) must contact the Independent Review Organization and ask for a review of your case.
+Step 1: You (or your representative or your doctor or other prescriber) must contact the independent review organization and ask for a review of your case.

-- If we say no to your Level 1 Appeal, the written notice we send you will include instructions on how to make a Level 2 Appeal with the Independent Review Organization.
-These instructions will tell who can make this Level 2 Appeal, what deadlines you must follow, and how to reach the review organization. - When you make an appeal to the Independent Review Organization, we will send the information we have about your appeal to this organization.
+- If we say no to your Level 1 appeal, the written notice we send you will include instructions on how to make a Level 2 appeal with the independent review organization.
+These instructions will tell who can make this Level 2 appeal, what deadlines you must follow, and how to reach the review organization.
+If, however, we did not complete our review within the applicable timeframe, or make an unfavorable decision regarding "atrisk" determination under our drug management program, we will automatically forward your claim to the IRE. - We will send the information about your appeal to this organization.
 This information is called your "case file."
-You have the right to ask us for a copy of your case file. - You have a right to give the Independent Review Organization additional information to support your appeal.
+You have the right to ask us for a copy of your case file.

+• You have a right to give the independent review organization additional information to support your appeal.

-Step 2: The Independent Review Organization does a review of your appeal and gives you an answer.
+Step 2: The independent review organization reviews your appeal.